 Santorini and Mykonos Trip

 Mykonos Town is famous for Little Venice, a beautiful outcrop of restaurants and bars that sit right on the water’s edge and overlook the sea.
-Exploring the famous windmills of Mykonos and spending an afternoon at some of the Mediterraneans most famous beaches, Super Paradise Beach, are just some of the fun activities you can do on one of the liveliest Greek Islands.
+Exploring the famous windmills of Mykonos and spending an afternoon at some of the Mediterranean’s most famous beaches.
+Super Paradise Beach and many of the Mykonos beach clubs are just some of the fun activities you can do on one of the liveliest Greek Islands.

 Santorini is best known for its luxury hotels and infinity pools that cling to the caldera’s edge in towns like Oia and Imerovigli.
 A honeymoon destination because of its sheer beauty, Santorini is quite unlike anywhere you’ve ever been before.
 With wineries and sunset cruises, Santorini is the perfect place to unwind and indulge in 5-star luxury.

 Is there a ferry from Santorini to Mykonos?

 During the high season (May – October) there are up to 6 daily departures that connect the island of Santorini to Mykonos.
 The earliest departure of ferries leaving from Santorini to Mykonos departs at 9 am and the latest departure time is at 2 pm.

 Ferries depart from Adamas Port, which can be chaotic with ferry arrival and departures.

 |WorldChampion||1 Hour 55 Minutes||MTWTFSS||12.10 – 14.05||€88.90|